Sean Bowers

+Sean Patrick Bowers (born August 12, 1968) is an American former professional soccer player who played as a defender.
+He is the current general manager for the San Diego Sockers of the Major Arena Soccer League (MASL).

-Sean Patrick Bowers (born August 12, 1968) is a retired U.S. soccer defender.
-He spent most of his career playing indoor soccer, earning the 1992 NPSL Rookie of the Year, four-time Defender of the Year and a six-time first team All Star in four different indoor leagues.
-He also played four seasons with the Kansas City Wizards in Major League Soccer.
-He currently is the General Manager for the San Diego Sockers of the Professional Arena Soccer League.
+Bowers spent most of his career playing indoor soccer, earning the 1992 National Professional Soccer League Rookie of the Year, four-time Defender of the Year and a six-time first team All Star in four different indoor leagues.
+He also played four seasons with the Kansas City Wizards of Major League Soccer (MLS).

 High school and college

-Bowers grew up in San Diego, California where he played his youth soccer with the San Diego Nomads.
+Bowers grew up in San Diego, California, where he played his youth soccer with the San Diego Nomads.
 He also played goalkeeper at Mira Mesa High School where he was two-time All City.
 Following high school, he attended Miramar College for two years before finishing college at Quincy University in Quincy, Illinois.
 He played soccer at both Miramar and Quincy.
 In 1990, Bowers led Quincy in scoring, being named the team MVP.
 He graduated in 1991 with a bachelor's degree in political science.